 The seminar draws together participants from industrial, emerging, and transitional economies on a common footing.
 Participants meet and establish personal contact with fellow central bankers and supervisors.
 Through these contacts, participants explore how others cope with common challenges.

 For Participants Please note that participation is limited to central bankers.
 In addition, we must receive an endorsement from the governor or chief executive of your institution before we review your application.
-Nomination letters and questions regarding the Central Banking Seminar should be directed to Ms. Krista Arfsten, International Affairs Office at (212) 720-6255, or via e-mail to email@example.com.
+Nomination letters and questions regarding the Central Banking Seminar should be directed to Ms. Elizabeth Mahoney, International Affairs Office at (212) 720-8116, or via e-mail to email@example.com.

 The 39th annual Central Banking Seminar will be held from Monday, October 5 - Friday, October 9, 2015.
-Invitation letters will be sent to central bank governors in July.
+Invitation letters have been sent to central bank governors.
+Registration is now open.